 Even after the Dutch government became right-wing and anti-cannabis in the early 2000s and started trying to shut down Holland’s cannabis coffee shops and grow ops industries, Dutch Passion stayed in the game, preserving its rare genetics, mother plants, and male pollen plants.

 Auto Cindy Jack was created by a Dutch Passion breeding project in concert with Spain’s Buddha Seeds company, another breeder known for creating quality cannabis seeds.
-Dutch Passion told me they work with top-rank collaborators such as Jorge Cervantes, Buddha Seeds, The CBD Crew, The Joint Doctor and others who know how to do creative breeding of exceptional cannabis strains.
+Dutch Passion works with top-rank collaborators such as Jorge Cervantes, Buddha Seeds, The CBD Crew, The Joint Doctor and others to do creative breeding of exceptional cannabis strains.

 Jack Herer is a legendary Haze hybrid that includes genetics from the also-famous Northern Lights and Skunk strains.
 It’s very popular in part because it has high resin production, powerful Haze taste and scent, a complex high, and relatively heavy yields, with all the psychoactive characteristics you expect from a real Haze.